rolinh/dfc/TRANSLATORS.md

 		msgmerge --update fr.po dfc.pot

   * Open the *.po file and update translation.
-Once done, as usual, ckeck your translation.
+Once done, as usual, check your translation.

+### ADDING THE TRANSLATION

+Add a space and the language code to po/LINGUAS.
+For example: if you add Dutch (nl):

+fr nl

 ## TRANSLATE THE MANPAGE